-The loss of a pregnancy can be devastating and painful for women, their partners and their families.
+The loss of a pregnancy can be devastating and painful for individuals, their partners and their families.
 It is a time when you may need comfort and emotional support.
 You may feel numbness, confusion, shock, sadness, exhaustion, disbelief, anger, fear, guilt, regret and even depression.
 By taking the time to understand your feelings, may help you through the grieving process.

 What support is available?